codegallivant/script-caster/README.md

 1. Go to [Google's API Console](https://console.developers.google.com/) and sign in to your google account
 2. Create a project.
 3. Create a service account integrated using the Google Sheets API and Google Drive API.
 Download the credentials as `service_account_credentials.json` file
-4. Store the `service_account_credentials.json` file in your project root
+4. Store the `service_account_credentials.json` file in the `creds/` folder.
 5. Done.

 <br>

 ### 2. Setting up Exterior (Google Drive folder)
 This is a Google Drive folder.
-This component of the project is helps in using `modules/gprocesses.py`, which helps in uploading files to and downloading files from your Google Drive.
+This component of the project is helps in using `ggl_api/gdprocesses.py`, which helps in uploading files to and downloading files from your Google Drive.
 This is also required to use the non-uniform operation parameter `SCREENLOG`.
 This component cannot be downloaded from GitHub.
 To create it -
 1. Login to your Google account and go to Google Drive
 2. Create a folder called `Exterior`
 3. Add the Exterior spreadsheet in this folder